sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 (Interdigitated Back Contact), PERC (Passivated Emitter and Rear Contact), PERT (Passivated Emitter Rear Totally Diffused), and SHJ (Silicon heterojunction).

-To quantify the impact of intradmodule EQE variation on PV device performance, the output from the worst cell (lowest performance) is compared with that of a hypothetical average cell, determined from the mean cell EQE.
+To quantify the impact of intramodule EQE variation on PV device performance, the output from the worst cell (lowest performance) is compared with that of a hypothetical average cell, determined from the mean cell EQE.